The Ongoing Formation Programme is:

-The programme participants will have the opportunity to read and assimilate individual modules at their own pace in a structured yet flexible way.
+The programme participants will have the opportunity to study and reflect on individual modules at their own pace in a structured yet flexible way.
 The range of subject areas on offer provides background from which candidates can engage critically in the ongoing dialogue between the Carmelite tradition and the contemporary world.
 Participants who complete this programme will be able to describe, present and critically engage with the principal elements of the Carmelite tradition.

 On successful completion of the Ongoing Formation programme, the participant should also be able to:

 - Exhibit a knowledge and understanding of some of the significant topics, figures and sources relating to the tradition Carmelite tradition and spirituality that they have professed or adopted